SmartThingsCommunity/edge-cli-plugin/README.md

   DRIVERID  id of driver to install

 OPTIONS
   -C, --channel=channel            channel id
   -H, --hub=hub                    hub id
-  -h, --help             show CLI help
+  -O, --organization=organization  The organization ID to use for this command -h, --help                       show CLI help
   -p, --profile=profile            [default: default] configuration profile -t, --token=token                the auth token to use --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 EXAMPLES
   smartthings edge:drivers:install                                         # use Q&A format to enter required values